EndPointCorp/end-point-blog/2020/11/04/rapid-tdd-in-julia.html.md

 end
 ```

-Before we can run this code though, we need to mention one of other of Julia's quirks.
-The `@threads` macro is cool and all, but it's not going to work unless... you start Julia with some predefined number of threads first:
+Before we can run this code though, we need to mention one of other of Julia’s quirks.
+The `@threads` macro is cool and all, but it’s not going to work unless you start Julia with some predefined number of threads first:

 ```bash
 $ JULIA_NUM_THREADS=4 julia
 ```

-Let's give it a go now:
+Let’s give it a go now:

 ```julia
 julia> onchange(f -> println(f))

 ```

-While the REPL is still "inside" the `onchange` function, let's change some of those files in the dummy project and see what happens:
+While the REPL is still “inside” the `onchange` function, let’s change some of those files in the dummy project and see what happens:

 ```julia
 julia> onchange(f -> println(f))